The Bhagavad Gita uses the technique of repetition of concepts while in the Aphorisms on Yoga it is not allowed

 Related information:

-1. Yoga Shastra
+1. Yoga Sastra

 2. Bhagavad Gita (revealed writing, Shruti)

-3. Yoga Philosophy and Vedanta
+3. Philosophy of Yoga and Vedanta

 4. Science of the Self